-For the year ended December 31, 2023 and 2022, PricewaterhouseCoopers AG (PwC) was the Company's auditor for the IFRS Accounting Standards and statutory accounts.
+For the year ended December 31, 2024 and 2023, PricewaterhouseCoopers AG (PwC) was the Company's auditor for the IFRS Accounting Standards and statutory accounts.

-The following table sets forth the amount of fees, by type of service category, charged by PwC to our Company during fiscal 2023 and fiscal 2022.
+The following table sets forth the amount of fees, by type of service category, charged by PwC to our Company during fiscal 2024 and fiscal 2023.

-(CHF in millions) Fiscal year ended December 31,

-2023 2022

-Audit fees (1) 1.4 1.2

-Tax fees (2) 0.1 0.1

-All other fees (3) 0.1 0.3

-Total 1.6 1.6

-(1) "Audit fees" means the aggregate fees billed in each of the fiscal years for professional services rendered by PwC for the audit of our annual financial statements and review of our interim financial statements.

-(2) "Tax fees" means the aggregate fees billed in each of the fiscal years for professional services rendered by PwC for tax compliance and tax advice.

-(3) "All other fees" includes the aggregate fees billed in each of the fiscal years for non-audit services rendered which were not listed above.
+- (1) "Audit fees" means the aggregate fees billed in each of the fiscal years for professional services rendered by PwC for the audit of our annual financial statements and review of our interim financial statements. - (2) "Audit-related fees" means the aggregate fees billed in each of the fiscal years for professional services rendered by PwC for assurance or other services reasonably related to, but not directly a part of, the performance of the audit. - (3) "Tax fees" means the aggregate fees billed in each of the fiscal years for professional services rendered by PwC for tax compliance and tax advice. - (4) "All other fees" includes the aggregate fees billed in each of the fiscal years for non-audit services rendered which were not listed above.